ZhouJian26/YTDL/README.md

 # YTDL

-A JS script to download Audio or Video from different website (included YouTube).
+A JS script to download Audio or Video YouTube.

 ## Install